 What is a VBA module and how is a VBA module used? - VBA Tutorial

-This page reviews the different VBA module types and how to view, control, and type in them.
+This page reviews the three different VBA module types; what type of procedures they contain; and how to view, control, and type in them.

 Excel VBA Tutorial